-Each Private Company Partner or its general partner has the ability to repurchase the preferred units (or in the case of End of the Roll, the ER IP) held by Alaris at a pre-negotiated price (calculated by multiplying the distribution/royalty in the year of the repurchase by a pre-set multiple which represents a premium to the initial investment multiple).
-In each case, other than Centric, each Private Company Partner may not exercise such option until the third anniversary of Alaris' initial contribution to such Private Company Partner.
-In Centric's case, such option may be exercised at any time for a repurchase price equal to the LifeMark Repurchase Amount.
+Other than with respect to the FR Loan, each Private Company Partner or its general partner has the ability to repurchase the preferred units (or in the case of End of the Roll, the ER IP) held by Alaris at a pre-negotiated price (generally calculated as the greater of (i) total cash contributed and (ii) the amount obtained by multiplying the distribution/royalty in the year of the repurchase by a pre-set multiple represents a premium to the initial investment multiple).
+In each case, a Private Company Partner may not exercise such option until the third anniversary of Alaris' initial contribution to such Private Company Partner.
+MAHC has a limited right to repurchase the MAHC Units at par, plus US\$700,000, on or prior to June 1, 2016 if certain conditions are met.
+Subsequent to June 1, any repurchase of the MAHC Units is to be completed at an exit multiple in line with Alaris' other Partners.
+The terms of the FR Loan do not permit an early repayment of the outstanding loan, other than as set forth below in "Rights on an Event of Default or on a Change of Control".

-Rights on an Event of Default or on a Change of Control On an uncured event of default (other than a liquidation event) by a Private Company Partner or on a change of control of a Private Company Partner or its general partner, Alaris is generally entitled to have its preferred units repurchased by the Private Company Partner (or a third party) for an amount equal to a pre-negotiated price (calculated by multiplying the distribution/royalty in the year of the repurchase by a pre-set multiple which represents a premium to the initial investment multiple).
+Rights on an Event of Default or on a Change of Control On an uncured event of default (other than a liquidation event) by a Private Company Partner or on a change of control of a Private Company Partner or its general partner, Alaris is generally entitled to have its preferred units repurchased by the Private Company Partner (or a third party) for an amount equal to a pre-negotiated price (calculated by multiplying the distribution/royalty in the year of the repurchase by a pre-set multiple which represents a premium to the initial investment multiple (on a default Alaris gets the greater of our contribution or the pre-set multiple multiplied by the current distribution/royalty)).
 Alaris is generally entitled to receive such amount in priority to holders of common equity in such Private Company Partner, but subject to such Private Company Partner's senior creditors or certain other parties specified in the particular agreement between Alaris and the Private Company Partner.
-In Centric's case and KMH's case, where the event of default is a wilful breach (as that term is defined applicable agreement), Alaris is entitled to receive an additional pre-negotiated premium above the LifeMark repurchase amount.
+In the case of KMH, where the event of default is a wilful breach (as that term is defined applicable agreement), Alaris is entitled to receive an additional pre-negotiated premium above the repurchase amount.
 In End of the Roll's case, if there is a material breach by End of the Roll of its agreements with Alaris, End of the Roll is required to pay us a pre-negotiated amount.
+With respect to the FR Loan, Alaris has the right to be repaid upon a change of control or upon an event of default, provided that such repayment is subordinate to Federal Resources senior lenders.